 SODALIS SENIOR LIVING – VISITATION POLICY

 doors are locked, please ring the doorbell and staff will assist you.
 Doors may be secured at various hours but are typically open between the hours of 8am and 8pm.
 There’s no length of visitation time however, overnight stays are not typically permitted unless resident is end of life.
 Visitors are required to sign in at the front desk upon entry into the community and sign out upon exit.

 - Family members and loved ones of residents at the end‐of‐life;

-- Essential caregivers;
+- Essential Caregivers;

 We adhere to the Florida Statute 408.823 – “No Patient Left Alone Act”